Chocolate Sheet Cake

 Instructions

-• To a large mixing bowl, beat together the eggs, milk, sour cream, vegetable oil and vanilla.
+• In a large mixing bowl, beat the eggs, milk, sour cream, vanilla, and vegetable oil with a hand mixer.

 • Next, add both sugars and mix to combine.

-• Add the coco powder, all-purpose flour, baking soda, baking powder, cinnamon and salt and gently mix to combine until no clumps remain.
+• Slowly add the all-purpose flour, coco powder, baking soda, baking powder, cinnamon and salt and gently mix to combine until no clumps remain.

-• Add the hot coffee and gently mix to combine.
+• Add the hot coffee and beat on low speed until combined.

-*The batter will be a thinner consistency, thats normal!
+*The batter will be a thinner consistency, thats totally normal!

 • Allow the cake to cook for 40-55 minutes, or until a toothpick comes out clean.

-• Allow the cake to cool for at least 30 minutes before adding the chocolate glaze.
+Allow the cake to cool entirely before adding the glaze.

 • In a medium size bowl, prepare the chocolate glaze by whisking all ingredients together really well until no clumps remain.

-To achieve a thinner consistency add a splash of cream.
+To achieve a thinner consistency add an additional splash or two of cream.

 To achieve a thicker consistency, begin by adding only 2 tbsp of cream, and slowly work your way up.